Table of Contents

 If this sounds too complicated, don’t worry!
 You can learn more about piano scales here.
 Once you’re ready to put this into practice, try playing the pentatonic minor scale through this Skoove app lesson:

 4th exercise: Playing chords

 - We’ll start with the right hand.
-Place your thumb on any note.
-Next, get your hand into position, and play every second note starting with your thumb.
-You should play these three notes – thumb, middle finger, and little finger – at the same time.
+Place your fingers following a similar pattern as shown in the image above — in other words, pressing three keys, leaving one key in between each.
+You should play these three notes at the same time.
 Try pressing all three notes simultaneously a few times.

 - Now move your hand around, trying to play a chord on whichever note your hand lands.